 What do your customers really want?
 It’s the single most important question a restaurant owner can ask — yet you could spend your entire career chasing the answer.
 Even with instant feedback on Twitter, Yelp!, Facebook and similar sites, it’s nearly impossible to sift constructive criticism from the endless pages of noise.
 In an effort to solve this dilemma, we went directly into the root of the matter and interviewed customers at some of New York’s most popular pizzerias.
 The survey consisted of one simple question: “What are the most important characteristics in a pizzeria?”
 We polled dozens of people from cities across the U.S., asking them to write down their top three responses.
 The result will give you a window into the minds of your pizzeria’s most valuable asset: your customer base.

 A warm atmosphere is an absolute must.
-Of the 88 people we polled, 53 mentioned a restaurant’s atmosphere as one of their top concerns.
+Of the 88 people we polled, 53 mentioned a restaurant’s atmosphere as one of their top concerns in our customer survey.
 That’s over 60 percent, so if you haven’t put serious thought into your physical space you might want to revise your game plan.
 Phrases like “homey setting,” “warmth” and “old-world ambience” were common responses, suggesting that earthy tones and dim lighting are preferable to settings that are bright and flashy.
 Alex Lasker from Manalapan, New Jersey, wants to see a “big oven in a dimly lit pizzeria.”
 This directly reflects the ever-growing Neapolitan trend, with its attractive wood-burning ovens suggesting the traditional hearth while simultaneously providing a visual focal point that creates continuity between the kitchen and dining room.

 Even though hole-in-the-wall spots are intriguing to some pizza lovers, the overall cleanliness of the space is clearly of concern.
 Ten people responded with notes about maintenance of restrooms and dining areas.
 Just be careful not to confuse cleanliness with sterility, because several comments pertaining to atmosphere noted an aversion to restaurants that feel like chains.